 If you’re looking for more refreshing, breathable air, turn to Husky.
 We have over 40 years’ experience with helping people find the right heating, cooling and air quality solutions for their needs.
 Our friendly sales process and licensed, expert technicians will make you want to tell your friends and family about us like so many of our customers.

 Best of all, you’re covered by our 100% satisfaction guarantee – you can’t go wrong!Request A Free Quote

 Why Invest in Better Home Air Quality?

 Air quality is about more than just being comfortable.
-Health Canada says that Canadians spend about 90% of our time indoors.
+An EPA study found that we spend about 90% of our time indoors.
 Now that we’re insulating our homes better these days, it can mean that our indoor air pollution is worse than the air pollution outside.